-New, complex regulatory requirements present an unprecedented set of new risks for the industry.
+New, safety and environmental regulatory requirements present an unprecedented set of new risks for the industry.
 These issues are of central importance to our clients due to the increasing legal complexities and serious consequences of noncompliance, including criminal exposure for companies and their officers, shoreside employees, and vessel crews.

 Our lawyers have broad-based experience in the entire spectrum of maritime safety and environmental matters, including prevention and compliance issues, as well as administrative, civil, and criminal defense.